babylon-runtime/babylon-runtime.github.io/_pages/first-steps/launch.md

 ## \_r.scene

-From the moment \_runtime take the hand on your 3d scene, actually just after the `scene : "scene.babylon"` in the `\_r.launch()`, it start working into this newly created scene, reachable using `_r.scene`.
+From the moment \_runtime take the hand on your 3d scene - just after the `scene` property in the `\_r.launch()` - it starts working into this newly created scene: `_r.scene`.

+This `_r.scene` will be reachable globally, which will be very useful for all your future scripts.

+But how to be sure this `_r.scene` exists and is loaded?
+That where `_r.ready()` comes in.

 ## \_r.ready()

-Our BabylonJS scene is now loaded.
+This `ready` function will help us to know that our \_runtime scene is loaded.

+Usually, this is where your scripts will be called.

 ```html